lvgl/blog/_posts/2024-03-01-4D-Systems-RGB-board-review.md

 ## Conclusion

-The 4D Systems gen4-ESP32-50CT board offers a good quality, high resolution screen, a bit hampered by the slow PSRAM memory.
+The 4D Systems gen4-ESP32-50CT board offers a good quality, high resolution IPS screen with an integrated ESP32-S3 dual-core processor.
+The ESP32-S3 can do much more than just running the GUI, although its graphical performance is a little limited by the slow external PSRAM.
+The board has lot of GPIO pins for interfacing to external hardware.

 Software support is good.
-4D Systems supports several development environments.

-The board has lot of GPIO pins for interfacing to external hardware.
-It is a solid, simple to install, nice board.
-The ESP32-S3 is a very capable microcontroller, which can do much more than just running the GUI.
-The boards has Wi-Fi/BLE connection as well, making it ideal for an IoT project.
+4D Systems provides examples for both Arduino and ESP-IDF.